FAQ - infrastructure

 Permission denied error

-During deployment and update, it is possible that some folders have incorrect permissions, preventing the Pryv.io process to read configuration and data files.
+During deployment and update, it is possible that some folders have incorrect permissions, preventing the Pryv.io process from reading configuration and data files.
+The error looks like:

 Error: EACCES: permission denied